zehongwong/MetalSpMV/README.md

     This kernel function calculates the SpMV product using the CSR format.
 It takes in row pointers, column indices, values, input vector `x`, and an output vector `result`.
 The kernel processes each row of the sparse matrix in parallel.

-  - spmv_csr_loop_unrolling

-    This kernel function is based on `spmv_csr`.
-It applies loop unrolling optimization.
-The loop unrolling is performed with a step of 4 to potentially improve performance.

   - spmv_coo

+    Optimization 1 for `spmv_csr`.
 This kernel function calculates the SpMV product using the COO format.
 It processes the non-zero elements of the sparse matrix in parallel.
 It takes row indices, column indices, values, input vector `x`, and an output vector `result` (**with atomic float type**).

+  - spmv_csr_loop_unrolling

+    Optimization 2 for `spmv_csr`.
+This kernel function applies loop unrolling optimization.
+The loop unrolling is performed with a step of 4 to potentially improve performance.

 - ### spmv_calculator.h / spmv_calculator.cpp